Putting our guidance into practice benefits patients and carers, healthcare professionals and organisations.

 - Meet NHS Litigation Authority (NHSLA) risk management standards and benefit from reduced claims and risk management premiums.

-- Assist organisations with forward planning for service provision and commissioning, reflecting national priorities set by NHS England and the Department of Health.
+- Plan for service provision and commissioning, reflecting national priorities set by NHS England and the Department of Health.

 - Benefit from any identified disinvestment opportunities, cost savings or opportunities for re-directing resources.

-- Meet government indicators and targets for health improvement and reducing health inequalities.
+- Meet government indicators and targets for health improvement and reduce health inequalities.

 - Promote the economic and social well-being of their communities.